 Quick-Start Tip #2: Already have an Amazon seller account or other e-commerce business name?
 Consider using the same seller name on eBay.

-Set Up A PayPal Account
+Set Up a PayPal Account

 You'll need a PayPal account if you want to get paid.
 This is the simplest option for new merchants, although there are a couple other options if you really hate PayPal.
 You can use your personal PayPal account or set up another PayPal account for your business.PayPal does allow users to have one personal and one business account, so it's completely legit to have two accounts.
 Each account must have a unique email address, bank account, and credit card associated with it.

-If you're not setting up as an official business yet, then I'd suggest also holding off on the business PayPal accountant and you can change over later.
+If you're not setting up as an official business yet, then I'd suggest also holding off on the business PayPal accountant as you can change over later.
 Do be aware that using your personal account will show buyers your personal name rather than your business name on the payments they make to you.
 If that is a big concern to you, then you'll want to set up as a business with Paypal and eBay.
 That's more than we'll cover in this article.

 Buyers don't incur fees when they use PayPal, but as a seller you will be footing the bill.
 The current fee is 2.9% plus .30 per transaction, with higher rates for international sales and discounted rates for merchants and non-profits.
 If this seems high to you, remember that all the stores we shop at pay to process the credit cards we love to use.
-This is part of the cost of running a retail business and you'll need to account for it as an expense and be aware of it when calculating your per-item profit.
+This is part of the cost of running a retail business and you'll need to account for it as an expense and when calculating your per-item profit.